 - Accumulation: Generate reviews by asking in person, or placing direct review links in your email signature, and website footer area

 - Diversification: Accumulate reviews on multiple websites, and pay extra attention to niche sites for your specific industry

 - Optimization: Reference “Step 3” to ensure accuracy on your directory listings, so that interested companies can easily review your services

 - Response: Respond to negative reviews in a calm and professional manner, and attempt to resolve the dispute, amicably

 - Sustainability: Maintain a consistent flow of reviews in order to sustain your reputation

 Negative reviews are unavoidable, in any business industry.
 It is important to establish a number of good reviews, so that a few negative ones will not make a serious impact.
 Responding to bad reviews actually presents a marketing opportunity to local companies.
 By responding in a calm and professional manner, you are projecting a “customer first” attitude, which is likely to end up helping your company more than hurting it.

 Dallas / Fort Worth SEO Services

 Local business owners who wish to follow this checklist, but don’t possess the time or resources to fully invest in it, should consider calling on DFW SEO for assistance.
 We help local businesses, just like yours, create and sustain an online presence, that will serve as a valuable company asset, both now, and into the future.
-Call 800.231.4871 for local SEO services in D/FW.
+Call 800.231.4871 for Dallas SEO services in D/FW.